akshaydhayal/MintMyDeal/README.md

 ## 🎯 Overview

-Monke Deals revolutionizes traditional loyalty programs by transforming coupons into transferable NFTs on the Solana blockchain.
+MintMyDeals revolutionizes traditional loyalty programs by transforming coupons into transferable NFTs on the Solana blockchain.
 Unlike conventional platforms that lock deals to user accounts, our platform enables:

 - ✅ **True Ownership** - NFTs you truly own in your wallet
 - ✅ **Peer-to-Peer Trading** - Built-in marketplace for trading coupons